 Midsona’s sustainability strategy is based on the Group’s vision, to contribute towards helping people to live a healthy life, and is based on a good understanding of our customers’ needs, our broad knowledge of health and our close relationships with our suppliers.
 Our sustainability efforts are pursued in three overall areas of emphasis.
 These direct our efforts to those areas where we can achieve the greatest benefit and where our commitments can be made in a way that is credible, both for us and for our stakeholders.

 What people eat and drink is an important part of the personal brand.
 This is driven by a strong health trend, combined with a desire to take responsibility for our environment.
 Foods consequently play an important role in a healthy lifestyle.

 Products maintaining high quality and being safe is crucially important for a food company.
 This also means that the resources that become our products must be of the highest possible quality, while being produced in sustainable and reasonable conditions.

 Midsona's long-term commitment to contribute to health and well-being also means taking responsibility for future generations.
 It is therefore important to review how our business uses resources today, so that we will continue to be able to create value and benefit for all our stakeholders in the future.

-We received very pleasing acknowledgement of our sustainability efforts during the first quarter of 2017.
-Urtekram was chosen as the most sustainable brand in all categories in Denmark in the Sustainable Brand Index 2017 survey.
+We received very pleasing acknowledgement of our sustainability efforts during the first quarter of 2018.
+Urtekram was awared the prestigious title as winner in the food category, as Denmark's most sustainable brand.
+In the overall assessment, Urtekram takes 2nd place in the Sustainable Brand Index 2018 survey.
 This is particularly pleasing because the index is based on direct consumer interviews.
-In the same survey in Sweden, Kung Markatta came in a very strong ninth.
+In the same survey in Sweden, Kung Markatta came in a very strong 12th.